jewelsofthought/neshama/site/personal/poems/limb.md

 Society just watches
 with knowing detachment
 as I lose my grip
-and fall to my death.
+and fall to my demise.

 It is in the descent
-that I release the bounds of ego and surrender to my fate, becoming aware.
+that I release the bonds of ego and surrender to my fate, becoming aware.